flutter/website/src/docs/deployment/cd.md

 ---
-title: Continuous Delivery using fastlane with Flutter
+title: Continuous delivery with Flutter
-description: How to use fastlane to automate continuous building and releasing of your Flutter app.
+description: How to automate continuous building and releasing of your Flutter app.
 ---

 Follow continuous delivery best practices with Flutter to make sure your application is delivered to your beta testers and validated on a frequent basis without resorting to manual workflows.

+## fastlane

 This guide shows how to integrate [fastlane](https://docs.fastlane.tools), an open-source tool suite, with your existing testing and continuous integration (CI) workflows (for example, Travis or Cirrus).

-## Local setup
+### Local setup

 It's recommended that you test the build and deployment process locally before migrating to a cloud-based system.
 You could also choose to perform continuous